 He can speak to us anytime.
 We can always pray to him.
 He never abandons us.
 We can always turn to him.
 He loves us by nature.
 We love him by volition.

-God answers many of our prayers as we wish, in time.
+God answers many of our prayers as we wish.
 He accommodates our preferences when they fit within the bounds of his plans and precepts.

 And subject to the constraints of his goodness, God directs our steps along the paths we choose as we attempt to achieve the personal goals we set.

 God may even deliver special assurances at our behest to bolster our certainty.
 He may change the details of his plans in response to our pleas.

 We are not his peers.
 He is our sovereign.
 He is not subject to our will.
 We are subject to his.
 We have no standing to require him to jump through hoops.